ncph/ncph4/README.md

 the idea of a web viewer with global synchronization and clip randomization.
 The clips from ncph2 were used and several more were added.

-ncph4 added the ncph(7) configuration language to allow easier generation and testing of new clips.
+ncph4 added the ncphclips(7) language to allow easier declaration of new clips for code generation and testing.